zapier/visual-builder/docs/_partners/faq.md

 We're excited to help you with your Zapier integration, but we can't build it for you.
 If you're looking for someone to take over the technical reins, check our list of [Zapier Trusted App Developers
 ](/partners/trusted-developers) to find someone who can help develop a Zapier integration for you.

+### Our pledge to Zapier Platform partners

+At Zapier, our mission is to make automation work for everyone, so every person and business can move forward at growth speed.
+Our Zapier Platform partners and ecosystem are essential to achieving this mission.
+[Read more about how we support and grow our ecosystem of Platform partners](https://zapier.com/l/partner-pledge).